github/developer.github.com/content/changes/2013-10-18-new-code-search-requirements.md

 A [user, organization, or repository qualifier][search-by-user-org-repo] is now required.
 The other search qualifiers are still optional.

-By ensuring that code queries are more targeted in nature, the API will be ready to meet the expected demand from all your apps.

 ## Other Search Types Not Affected

 This new validation only applies to the [Code Search API][code-search-api].